 - Office veterinary visits: Your cat may need to be seen more than once, so it’s a good idea to factor follow-up visits into your cat’s medical expenses.

 - Testing: There is more than one test vets can perform, and each may carry a different cost.

 As always, geographic location plays a role when it comes to cost.
 Larger cities generally have a higher cost of living, which translates to higher vet fees.

 Once a cat is infected, there is a 1 to 2 week incubation period.
 After that time, the body can start to react, so the sooner medication is administered, the more quickly recovery can begin.
 In most cases it takes 3 to 5 days for the parasites to be cleared from the stool and 5 to 7 days for symptoms to resolve.
 Even if it appears the symptoms have cleared midway through treatment, the entire prescription must be completed.
 Stopping before the entire course of medication is given could potentially cause resistance of the giardia parasite.

-An infected cat should be retested after treatment ends—although it should be noted, even if the test results are negative at this point, reinfection can occur due to the fact giardia is extremely difficult to remove from the environment.
+An infected cat should be retested after treatment ends—although it should be noted, even if the test results are negative at this point, reinfection can occur later due to the fact that giardia is extremely difficult to remove from the environment.